trekhleb/trekhleb.github.io/src/posts/printed-links-detection.md

 ---
-title: "📖 👆🏻 Making the Printed Links Clickable Using TensorFlow 2 Object Detection API"
+title: "Making the Printed Links Clickable Using TensorFlow 2 Object Detection API"
-date: "2018-08-10"
+date: "2020-12-01"
+cover: "../images/posts/printed-links-detection/01-cover.png"
+summary: "In this article we will start solving the issue of making the printed links (i.e. in a book or in a magazine) clickable via your smartphone camera"
 ---

+# Making the Printed Links Clickable Using TensorFlow 2 Object Detection API

 ![Links Detector Cover](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/01-banner.png)